 Once you adjust your emotions to the setting, although you can’t change the situation, you can alter how it affects you.

-This can be overcome by putting themselves in situations where others won’t notice how they behave.
+This can be overcome by putting yourself in situations, where others won’t notice or judge how you behave.

 Consciously Controlling Your Response